Interpersonal Cybercrime

 Answer the following questions:

-- Think about your findings in step 4 and identify the name of the selected MBF online series and explain its focus and general purpose; be specific and go beyond the title of the presentation.
+- Reflect on your findings from step 4, identify the name of the chosen MBF online series, and describe its focus and overall purpose in detail; go beyond just the presentation title.

-- Describe one of the most interesting or important things that you learned from watching the video presentation.
-Be specific and incorporate course-related concepts into your answer.
+- Describe one of the most interesting or important things you learned from watching the video presentation.
+Be specific and include course-related concepts in your answer.

-- In your estimation, how might education based prevention programs support or accentuate the work of technology industry and/or enforcement professionals involved in combatting CSAM?
+- In your opinion, how could education-based prevention programs support or enhance the work of technology and enforcement professionals involved in combating CSAM?
 Explain.

 Key Terms/Concepts